 Plywood is used in a variety of applications from interior design to construction and even furniture.
 Its features of durability, versatility, affordability and superior strength are widely known which makes plywood extremely suitable for a number of uses.
+In this article, we’ll be unravelling the mystery behind the strength of plywood.
+We’ll also explain why its layers make a world of difference.

 What is Plywood?